esnet/iperf/README.md

-Primary development for iperf3 takes place on CentOS Linux, FreeBSD, and MacOS X.  At this time, these are the only officially supported platforms, however there have been some reports of success with OpenBSD, Android, and other Linux distributions.
+Primary development for iperf3 takes place on CentOS Linux, FreeBSD, and MacOS X.  At this time, these are the only officially supported platforms, however there have been some reports of success with OpenBSD, NetBSD, Android, Solaris, and other Linux distributions.

 iperf3 is principally developed by ESnet / Lawrence Berkeley National Laboratory.
 It is released under a three-clause BSD license.